Dedicated advocates for community health

 In addition, Melissa volunteers for several organizations including the Tudor Guild and Temple Emek Shalom.
 She and Jeff have five children between them and four grandchildren.
 They enjoy traveling, staying fit, sailing, and spending time with family, friends, and pets.

-Dr. Larry Gibbs is an Associate Professor of Sociology at Southern Oregon University.
-He is also faculty in Ethnic and Racial Studies and Co-coordinator of Healthcare Administration.
+Dr. Larry Gibbs is an Associate Professor of Sociology and Chair of the Healthcare Administration program at Southern Oregon University.

 As a trained Family Demographer, he uses quantitative and demographic methodologies to investigate issues pertaining to health disparities among various populations.